Arsdale/Auto-Translate-anything-in-python-Function./README.md

-# Auto-Translate-anything-in-python-Function.
-Thanks for downloading!
+Thanks for downloading it!
 If liked give me feedback Thanks.

-How to use!
+How to use it!

-I will give you a function which will be translate anything only create dictionary and save on variable onece you done this Write my function which I will give on the Brackets() write your variable name and look the magic.
+I will give you a function which will be translate anything only create a dictionary and save on variable once you done this Write my function which I will give on the Brackets() write your variable name and look the magic.

 IMPORTANT!!
-YOU WANT BE ABLE TO SALE OR RESALL IT.
+YOU WANT TO BE ABLE TO SALE OR RESELL IT.

 THANKS FOR DOWNLOADING